Device Plugin

 .
 In rolling out your Device Plugins, bear in mind that:

-The plugin must be registered with Kubelet via
+The plugin must be registered with Kubelet via /var/lib/kubelet/device-plugins/kubelet.sock

-upon launch, supplying along with the Unix Socket of the plugin, the API version number, and the plugin name (formatted asvendor-domain/resource
+upon launch, supplying along with the Unix Socket of the plugin, the API version number, and the plugin name (formatted as vendor-domain/resource

-, such asnvidia.com/gpu
+, such as nvidia.com/gpu

-).
-Kubelet will then expose these devices in the Node status for future use by the scheduler.Post-launch, the plugin must continually broadcast its lineup to Kubelet, allocate devices as and when required, and maintain real-time device status monitoring.
+Post-launch, the plugin must continually broadcast its lineup to Kubelet, allocate devices as and when required, and maintain real-time device status monitoring.

 The plugin's vigil on Kubelet status must remain constant post-launch, and it should re-register itself following a Kubelet restart.
-After initializing, for instance, Kubelet will wipe clean the
+After initializing, for instance, Kubelet will wipe clean the /var/lib/kubelet/device-plugins/

 directory – plugin authors can therefore keep watch to see if the unix socket they're monitoring gets deleted and re-register themselves in response to such an event.